FivesquareSoftware/Cumulus/README.markdown

 // now all resources will also check in with Cumulus to see if they have a fixture, yay!
 ```

-_Group a whole bunch of requests together using block_
+_Group a whole bunch of requests together using blocks_

 ```objective-c
 CMResourceContext *context = [CMResourceContext withName:@"Posts Context"];